oluwoledada/oluwoledada/README.md

 I am a Software Engineer with experience building fast, scalable, secure and user-friendly applications using web technologies—React, TypeScript, Vue, NuxtJS, and other JavaScript frameworks.

-I have experience with multi-language sites, localization, and best practices across engineering and design.
+I have experience with multilingual sites and best practices across engineering and design.

 ### Skills